HenniePeters/CurveTracer/README.md

 # CurveTracer
-A digital curve tracer using Arduino with source code and binaries for Windows and Linux
+A digital curve tracer using Arduino, with source code and binaries for Windows and Linux

 __<h2>This repository is currently under construction</h2>__
 11-jan-2022